UNC Greensboro Spartans men's basketball: Move to Greensboro Coliseum

-2011-2021: Sustained Success Under Wes Miller
+2011–2021: sustained success under Wes Miller

 Following the mid-season resignation of Mike Dement in December 2011, Wes Miller was given the reins of the program on an interim basis.
 At the time, the Spartans had a record of 2-8 and were in the midst of an eleven-game losing streak.
 Under Miller, the team finished Southern Conference play with a 10-8 record, 13-19 overall, winning first place in the Southern Conference North Division.
 Miller was named the 2012 Southern Conference Coach of the Year and was hired officially as head coach.

 The Spartans struggled in Miller's first few years, but he soon brought UNCG an unprecedented run of success.
 The Spartans reached 25 wins for three successive seasons between 2016 and 2019, won three Southern Conference championships, reached the NCAA tournament in 2018 and 2021, and recorded the program's first postseason victory in the 2019 NIT.
 Miller is currently the winningest coach in the program's history.

 Players recruited by Wes Miller regularly set new Spartan records.
 Guard Francis Alonso became UNCG's all-time leader in made 3-pointers and was a two-time first-team All-SoCon selection (2018, 2019).
 The Spartans also boasted four consecutive Southern Conference Defensive Players of the Year in forward James L. Dickey III (2018) and guard Isaiah Miller (2019, 2020, 2021).
 Isaiah Miller would go on to become the most decorated player in program history, being named SoCon Men's Basketball Player of the Year in 2020 and 2021, the first player to earn back to back SoCon Player of the Year awards since Stephen Curry at Davidson University.

-The 2018–2019 Spartans enjoyed what was arguably their most successful season under Wes Miller.
+The 2018–19 Spartans enjoyed their best season under Wes Miller.
 The team went 29–7, finishing 2nd in the Southern Conference and receiving the #1 overall seed in the NIT tournament where they beat Campbell University in the first round before losing to eventual tournament runners-up Libscomb University.

 On April 14, 2021, Miller left UNCG to become the head men's basketball coach at the University of Cincinnati.

-2021-Present: Mike Jones Era
+2021–2026: Mike Jones era

 On April 19, 2021, UNCG hired Mike Jones as head men's basketball coach.